nazar-shcherbyna/nazar-shcherbyna/README.md

 ### Hi there 👋, my name is Nazar.

-I am a Frontend engineer from Ukraine 🇺🇦, but currently live in Slovakia.
+I am a Frontend engineer from Ukraine 🇺🇦, but currently live in Slovakia 🇸🇰.

-I enjoy examine WEB technologies and reding CS books.
+I enjoy examine WEB technologies and reading CS books.

 - 📫 You can reach me on:
   * [LinkedIn](https://www.linkedin.com/in/nazar-shcherbyna/)
-  * email: nazar.shcherbyna.own@gmail.com
+  * nazar.shcherbyna.own@gmail.com

 <!--
 Here are some ideas to get you started: